bcarlborg/learning-riscv-assembly-on-qemu/DEBIAN-UBUNTU-SETUP.md

 # ensure that we have a version of qemu that will run riscv64 code
 qemu-system-riscv64 --version

-# ensure that we have the gnu tools necessary to build our riscv code
+# ensure that we have the gnu tools necessary to build our RISC-V code
 riscv64-linux-gnu-as --version
 riscv64-linux-gnu-ld --version